dfilaretti/WeirdDrums/README.md

 * Make UI prettier
 * .....

-Please take a look at the [issues](https://github.com/dfilaretti/LittleTeknoDrummer/issues) and feel free to open new ones is needed.
+For more details, please take a look at the [issues](https://github.com/dfilaretti/LittleTeknoDrummer/issues) and feel free to open new ones is needed.
+Also, do not hesitate to send pull requests or drop me a line!